 will not tolerate any conduct (verbal or physical) that constitutes harassment

-by any administrator, faculty member, staff member, vendor or student.
+by any administrator, faculty member, staff member, vendor, visitor or student.
 Sexual harassment is any unwelcome

 Harassing behavior may also be